In 2020, rideshare drivers and bikeshare access helped millions of people stay connected to essentials.

 Salt Lake City, UT

-Thank you for being on this journey with us.
-You are what makes this community so special, and we’re proud that you’ve been helping connect so many people to what matters most.
+Thank you to drivers and riders for being on this journey with us.
+You are what makes this community so special, and we’re proud to help connect you to what matters most.